 What happens if I overdose (Dalmane)?

-Seek emergency medical attention if you think you have used too much of this medicine.
+Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of flurazepam can be fatal, especially if taken with alcohol.

 What should I avoid while taking flurazepam (Dalmane)?